 they did not finish writing their PhD thesis by the end of their 48 month-long PhD training period

-do not work in a full-time job,

-they achieved outstanding results during their PhD training,
+b) they achieved outstanding results during their PhD training,

-they undertake to finalise their PhD thesis within 12 months.
+c) they undertake to finalise their PhD thesis within 12 months.

 (13) The School of PhD Studies can divide the one-year-long PhD candidate scholarship into two parts and may award or withdraw the second part of the scholarship after a report or another application.
 The PhD candidate is obliged to provide a report on the results gained in the first part which must be endorsed by the head of the Departmental Doctoral School (DI).